SteveClement/misp-refresh/README.md

 # Requirements

-* A MISP install, ideally standard as directed in the Documentation or installed via the Installer
+* A MISP install.
+Ideally as directed in the [documentation](https://misp.github.io/MISP/INSTALL.ubuntu1804/) or installed via the [installer](https://github.com/MISP/MISP/blob/2.4/INSTALL/INSTALL.sh)
 * bash

+# What does it do?

+It will, by default, ask a bunch of questions what you want to do with your MISP instance.

+Like: wipe all the data, re-generate SSL certificates, re-generate server SSH keys, rename base organisation, ...

+# Usage

+wget --no-cache -O /tmp/refresh.sh https://raw.githubusercontent.com/SteveClement/misp-refresh/master/refresh.sh ; bash /tmp/refresh.sh

 # License